mastercode-dev/laravel-class-standards/README.md

 P.S.
 1: If the _job_ does not meet this standard, it is likely that it should not be a _job_.
 But there are always exceptions.

 P.S.
 2: If you are going to use _jobs_ in a queue, do not receive objects by parameter in the constructor, pass the ID and search for the record in the bank during the execution of the _job_.

+## Events

+The recommendation to organize the _events_ comes down to two tips:

+1. Use the entity (_model_) to be manipulated as the namespace;
+2. Name the _event_ in a way that represents something that happened;

+Example: `User/ResetPasswordRequested`.

+Command: `php artisan make:event User/ResetPasswordRequested`.